FASFA School Code 014073

 What will it cost to attend SCI-ArcThe costs you and your family will incur to attend SCI-Arc includes tuition and fees, books and supplies, and living expenses.
 The amount of living expenses will vary depending upon your living arrangements: Living at home (Commuter) or Living in an Off-campus apartment or house.

-For information about SCI-Arc costs, including a breakdown depending on anticipated living arrangements, review the Cost of Attendance section of our website.
+For more information about SCI-Arc costs, review the Cost of Attendance section of our website.